avredd/sitstand/README.md

 # sitstand

-sitstand is a shell script I made to remind myself when I have had enough sitting and when I have had enough standing.
+sitstand is a shell script I made to remind myself when I've had enough sitting and when I've had enough standing.

 ## Running It
 ```